stefanovertua/BusinessAnalystPortfolio/README.md

-# Stefano Vertua | Business Analyst
+# Stefano Vertua | Business Intelligence & Business IT Analyst

 ## **About Me**